rapiddweller/rapiddweller-benerator-ce/doc/using_benerator_as_load_generator.md

 ## JavaInvoker

-To aid you calling Java code from Benerator, there is a Helper class, JavaInvoker, which implements the Consumer interface and calls a Java method, which is declared by its name, on a Java object.
-The data of the generated entity is automatically:
+To aid you in calling Java code from Benerator, there is a Helper class, JavaInvoker, which implements the Consumer interface and calls a Java method, which is declared by its name, on a Java object.
+The data of the generated entity is automatic:

 ```xml
 <bean id="service" spec="..." />